daneden/daneden.me/index.md

 design, courage, and lack thereof.

 I’m currently working in San Francisco for [Dropbox](http://dropbox.com "Dropbox") as a Designer.
-More specifically, I work with the Network Growth and Revenue teams, helping to grow our user base, help those users make the most of Dropbox, and then monetize our most engaged users.
+More specifically, I work with the Web Experience team, rearchitecting Dropbox's CSS codebase, providing developer tools for Dropbox's web engineers, and fostering better collaboration between the engineering and design teams.

 Outside of Dropbox, I work on a few
 [side projects](/portfolio "Daniel Eden’s portfolio"), many of which are open